zanarmstrong/pixyll/_posts/2015-01-23-Algorithms Continued.md

 Speaking of having to drop off... even though I'd been enjoying the class quite a bit, I ended up not finishing the first round.
 Things came up, in particular my Simpson's paradox data viz paper being conditionally accepted to InfoVis and needing revisions on a tight timeline.
 Then, during the next round, I was at SFPC.

-But, the course just started again and I'm excited to finish this round.
-I'm on week 1, and was pleased to find that I actually remembered the content well from the first round.
+But, the course just started again and I'm excited for the chance to complete it.
+I'm on week 1, and was pleased to find that I actually remembered the content quite well from the first round.
 So, after completing the homework assignment, I had some fun with the optional theory problems.
-I figured out the first 4, including implementing the solution for the first one in python.
-Actually implementing the algorithm is a different problem from figuring out the right algorithm.
-Just one more left!
+I figured out the first 4.
+One more to go!
+I also implemented the solution for the first problem in python, and implementing the algorithm is a certainly different challenge from figuring out what it should be.